 -

-To compensate, tighten the opposite spoke slightly in the same area.
+To compensate, tighten the opposite spoke a little in the same area.

 -